-This lemon pound cake recipe is the perfect dessert to welcome spring!
+This lemon pound cake recipe is the perfect dessert to welcome spring and summer!
+It is the Best Lemon Pound Cake made completely from scratch.

-But in order to create a wonderful lemon pound cake, I had to consult a southern grandma.
+In order to create a wonderful lemon pound cake, I had to consult a southern grandma.
 Nobody makes pound cake better than them!
 So, it was Mama Joan to the rescue with her tried and true lemon pound cake recipe.
 How kind of her to share it with us all!
+This recipe is well over 50 years old and won’t disappoint.

 Let’s start with some general pound cake tips!
 All of your ingredients behave best when room temperature.
 Let your butter and eggs sit on the counter a couple of hours before you begin baking.
 Butter your Bundt pan really well.
 I mean, REALLY well.
 The crevices make it prone to sticking, and don’t overcook it.
 Even once it’s out of the oven, it will continue to cook in the pan as it cools.
 Overcooking is a mistake many new bakers make, and it causes tough cakes and hard cookies.